‘General Hospital’ Spoilers & Rumors: JaSam Baby Drama, Liv Stashed Duke In GH?

 Sam had an unusual birthing right after she fell off the bridge.
 Given the circumstances, she had no choice but to give birth right there and then.
 Baby Scout looks normal but Dr. Kelly Lee (Minae Noji) had some concerns with one test result.

 There are hints baby Scout is going to be a special child.
 Special children are not too common in soap operas.
-It can be recalled that Sam’s brother Danny McCall (David Greenman) had the Fragile X syndrome and they may pay homage to them in this manner.
+It can be recalled that Sam’s brother Danny McCall (David Greenman) had the Fragile X syndrome, and they may pay homage to them in this manner.
 When Sam’s brother died, she was heartbroken.
 There seems to be no direct blood connection between Sam and Danny since she is adopted.

 General Hospital spoilers also hint an alternative reason why the couple is going to face major issues by next week.
 According to some rumors, Sam might not be able to have more children due to the fall she sustained.
 While next week might be tough on the couple although their baby will be safe for now.
 General Hospital spoilers for next week tease more drama and a possible resurrection.